Archive Post: This post was originally published on 3/2/16 – This post contains affiliate links

 12:00 PM Lunch Time!
 You call your favorite lunch spot for a carryout salad.
 Then you head over to pick it up and decide you want to grab a water bottle why you are there.
 There goes another $12 bucks, oh wait, you throw in a $2 tip for good measure… make that $14.00.

 What to do: Brown Bag!
 I know, I know, how uncool does that sound?
 BUT you have to ask yourself, would you rather spend thousands each year on running out for a quick bite OR going on a great vacation?
 Saving for your future retirement or home?
 Getting out of debt?
-Lunch money can probably be spent better else where.
+Lunch money can probably be spent better elsewhere.
 Plus, why are you buying bottled water during the workday?
 Most offices these days have a filtered water system in the office; so USE it!
 This move alone can save you hundreds of dollars.
 Need more motivation to brown bag your lunch?
-Check out this amazing article by TIME on How to Save $2,500 a Year on Lunch.
+Check out this article by TIME on How to Save $2,500 a Year on Lunch.

 2:00 PM Flash Sale!
-You know the feeling, it’s late in the work day, you are getting tired and restless… you check you inbox and yelp!
+You know the feeling, it’s late in the work day, you are getting tired and restless… you check your inbox and yelp!
 There’s a flash sale at your favorite store!
 Only 2 hours remaining??
 Hmm, let’s buy some stuff!
 Now you feel alert and ready to close the day on a high note!

 What to do: Do NOT open that email.
 Consider using unroll.me, which will bundle your subscription, e-mails and send them as one mass e-mail daily (way less tempting and it’ll help get your inbox under control!).
 You are probably checking your personal email at work because you are in need of a few minute break/refresher to clear your head… not go shopping.
 Go for a brisk walk around the building to get some fresh area and your blood flowing again.
 This will have the same revitalizing effect as a new pair of shoes (that you really didn’t need anyway), without hurting your budget.
 Plus, ask yourself, do you really want to be that person that falls for the gimmicky “flash sale”?
 Let’s be realistic, if it happens every week, it’s not really a “flash sale”….
 Just sayin’.